 The Graduate School of Arts & Sciences Programs and Policies, aka The Blue Book, lists policies, programs and courses and is available online in August each academic year.

-Please note that first-year students are expected to arrive on campus no later than August 16, 2018 in order to participate in an orientation program prior to the start of the fall term.
+Please note that first-year students are expected to arrive on campus in late August in order to participate in an orientation program prior to the start of the fall term.

 Our Graduate Housing office begins to accept applications for on-campus dormitories and apartments on April 1, and Yale-affiliated University Properties begins leasing apartments now for summer.
 Apply promptly, as space is limited.